-A tummy tuck (abdominoplasty) is a surgical procedure that can greatly improve your abdominal contour.
-One of the many surgical procedures available from Gary Donath, MD, at Central Coast Institute for Plastic Surgery in Pismo Beach, California, a tummy tuck can not only deliver a more appealing abdomen, it can also give you a remarkable boost in confidence.
+A tummy tuck is a surgical procedure that can greatly improve your abdominal profile.
+One of the many surgical procedures available from Gary Donath, MD, and Danielle E. Giacona, DO, at Central Coast Institute for Plastic Surgery in San Luis Obispo, California, a tummy tuck can not only deliver a more appealing abdomen, but it can also give you a remarkable boost in confidence.
 If you’re ready to learn more about this popular surgical procedure, and you live in San Luis Obispo or North Santa Barbara County, schedule a consultation today.
 You can book online or over the phone.

 Some of the things that can lead to a protruding or sagging abdomen and the decision to pursue a tummy tuck include:

-If you’ve noticed changes in the shape or firmness of your abdomen, a tummy tuck may be the solution to the problem.
+If you’ve noticed changes in the shape or firmness of your stomach, a tummy tuck may be the answer to a more streamlined, toned abdomen.

 While a tummy tuck can achieve outstanding results, it isn’t the right approach for everyone.
 You may be a good candidate for a tummy tuck if you:

 A personalized consultation at Central Coast Institute for Plastic Surgery can provide the information you need to decide if this procedure is right for you.